Shim06/ph-embedded-firmware-opportunities/README.md

 # 🇵🇭 PH Embedded & Firmware Opportunities

-A curated directory of companies and organizations in the Philippines offering opportunities in **embedded systems**, **firmware engineering**, **hardware design**, **IoT**, and **robotics R&D**.
+A curated directory of companies and organizations in the Philippines offering opportunities in **embedded systems**, **firmware engineering**, **hardware design**, and **IoT**.
 This resource is intended for engineers, students, and tech enthusiasts exploring career paths or collaboration opportunities in embedded technology.

 ---